Skip to main content

 In addition to working with a mentor, students meet regularly with their cohort to develop community, participate in discussions, and present a project connected to their host site.

-The PACE Fellowship Program was created following the guidance of Immigrants Rising in conjunction with UCSD’s outlined Competencies.
-For Fellows, Mentors and Hosts interested in participating in the program, please note that there are required expectations for each position (see the section below).
+The PACE Fellowship Program was created following the guidance of Immigrants Rising in conjunction with UCSD’s outlined Competencies

 Required Expectations of PACE Fellows